solaris-games/solaris-docs/combat.markdown

 * `deduction by enemy` = lowest (worst) deduction imposed by an enemy’s specialist available to any of the players on enemy’s side; deduction by enemy is negative, so it lowers the effective weapons level of the player’s side; deductions by enemy do not stack, only the lowest (largest negative) one is used

 If calculated effective weapons level < 1, then effective weapons level = 1

+Weapons malus setting:

+* Any carrier (legacy): a malus (debuff) on the attacker side is applied from any carrier participating in combat (the highest by absolute value debuff applies)
+* Largest carrier (default since 251.2): a malus on the attacker side is applied if the carrier is amongst the largest carriers on this side (from all carriers that have the highest ship count, the highest by absolute value malus is applied)

 Notes: